Primary

 Stay low with hips hinged back throughout the movement.
 Drive laterally rather than upward, swinging your trailing leg behind for counterbalance and using your arms across your body for momentum.

-Want Speed Skaters in your program?
+See where Speed Skaters fits in your weekly plan

 Stand on your right leg with left leg slightly behind.